John Irving: Other projects

-He won a Lambda Literary Award in 2013 in the Bisexual Fiction category for In One Person, and was also awarded the organization's Bridge Builder Award to honor him as an ally of the LGBT community.
+He won a Lambda Literary Award in 2013 in the Bisexual Fiction category for In One Person, and he was awarded the organization's Bridge Builder Award to honor him as an ally of the LGBT community.

-On June 10, 2013, Irving announced his next novel, his 14th, titled Avenue of Mysteries, named after a street in Mexico City.
+On June 10, 2013, Irving announced his 14th novel, Avenue of Mysteries, named for a street in Mexico City.
 In an interview the previous year, he had revealed the last line of the book: "Not every collision course comes as a surprise."

-On December 19, 2014, Irving posted a message on the Facebook page devoted to him and his work that he had "finished 'Avenue of Mysteries.'
-It is a shorter novel for me, comparable in length to 'In One Person.'"
+On December 19, 2014, Irving posted a message on Facebook that he had "finished Avenue of Mysteries.
+It is a shorter novel for me, comparable in length to In One Person."
 Simon & Schuster published the book in November, 2015.

-On November 3, 2015, Irving revealed that he'd been approached by HBO and Warner Brothers to reconstruct The World According to Garp as a miniseries.
+On November 3, 2015, Irving revealed that HBO and Warner Bros. asked him to reconstruct The World According to Garp as a miniseries.
 He described the project as being in the early stages.
-According to the byline of a self-penned, February 20, 2017, essay for The Hollywood Reporter, Irving had completed his teleplay for the five-part series based on The World According to Garp and was working on his fifteenth novel.
+According to the byline of a February 2017 essay for The Hollywood Reporter, Irving had completed his teleplay for the five-part series based on The World According to Garp.

-On June 28, 2017, Irving revealed in a long letter to fans on Facebook that his new novel was primarily a ghost story. "...I have a history of being interested in ghosts.
+On June 28, 2017, Irving revealed on Facebook that his new novel was primarily a ghost story. "...I have a history of being interested in ghosts.
 And here come the ghosts again.
 In my new novel, my fifteenth, the ghosts are more prominent than before; the novel begins and ends with them.
 Like A Widow for One Year, this novel is constructed as a play in three acts.
 I'm calling Act I 'Early Signs.'
 I began writing it on New Year's Eve—not a bad night to start a ghost story."

-In an interview with Mike Kilen for The Des Moines Register, published on October 26, 2017, Irving revealed that the title of his novel-in-progress was "Darkness As a Bride."
-The title was taken from Shakespeare's play, Measure for Measure: "If I must die, / I will encounter darkness as a bride, / and hug it in mine arms."
-He later changed the title to The Last Chairlift, keeping Claudio’s line about embracing death as the epigraph.
+In an interview with Mike Kilen for The Des Moines Register on October 26, 2017, Irving revealed that the title of his novel-in-progress was "Darkness as a Bride."
+The title was taken from Shakespeare's play Measure for Measure: "If I must die,/I will encounter darkness as a bride /and hug it in mine arms."
+He later changed the title to The Last Chairlift, keeping Claudio's line about embracing death as the epigraph.
 The novel was published by Simon & Schuster in October 2022.

 Irving received the Richard C. Holbrooke Distinguished Achievement Award at the annual Dayton Literary Peace Prize gala on October 28, 2018.